American Institutions Are Fighting Back Against Trump

 That’s been happening a lot.
 “Leaks,” notes CJR, “are coming out of the White House at a seemingly record pace,” and “some of these leaks have halted a Trump appointment and controversial policies in their tracks.”
 According to The New York Times, leaks led Defense Secretary James Mattis to shelve plans to have US sailors board an Iranian ship in an attempt to stop Tehran from arming the Houthi rebels in Yemen—an act that could have led to war.

 Another leak to the Times forced the Trump administration to abandon an executive order re-opening the CIA “black sites” that the Bush administration used to torture suspected terrorists.
-And according to according to the Times, it was a leak that alerted Ivanka Trump and Jared Kushner to a draft executive order repealing protections for LGBT federal employees, which they then quashed.
+And according to the Times, it was a leak that alerted Ivanka Trump and Jared Kushner to a draft executive order repealing protections for LGBT federal employees, which they then quashed.
 Trump and his top advisors are so alarmed by the leaks that, according to Politico, they’re searching the phones and computers of NSC staff.

 But no president faced with a dissatisfied bureaucracy and a vigorous press has been able to keep the internal workings of government secret.
 And Trump is facing the most energized American press corps in decades.
 America’s prestige newspapers have seen dramatic increases in circulation over the last year.
 The Post alone recently announced that it was hiring sixty new journalists.
 Trump, in Jack Shafer’s words, “is making journalism great again,” and great journalism is, to some degree, restraining his power.